Further changes to Covid rules were made in February 2022, for the latest information read our updated article here.

-The four nations of the UK reacted in different ways when the Omicron variant led to a large rise in Covid cases at the end of last year.
+The four nations of the UK reacted in different ways when the Omicron variant led to a large rise in Covid cases at the end of 2021.

 The government ruled out announcing new restrictions for England before New Year, but England, Scotland and Northern Ireland all reintroduced some limits on society amid coronavirus fears.